wardog1uk/mikro/examples/renumber.md

 # Renumber

 Renumber code from 10 in increments of 10.
-Load in memory, then load or type in the other code and run `sys 50176`.
+Load in memory and assemble, then load or type in the other code and run `sys 50176`.

 ## Credits